BirdWatcherQuack/BirdWatcher/README.md

      * after user can press “Submit Bird Sighting For” button to add location for the bird

   At any time, user can log out from the page by clicking “Logout” on navigation bar.
 The session will be over and the user will be redirected to sign in/sign up page.
+Application has “Terms of Service”, and “Privacy Policy” for security purposes.